TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ## Usage

-The Operator is ready once the bootstrap has finished.
+The Operator is ready to use once the bootstrap has finished.

 ### Accessing the example API

-The *Operator httpbin* API is deployed using the Operator during the bootstrap process.
-This can be accessed using `curl`:
+The *Operator httpbin* API is automatically deployed as part of the initial bootstrap process.

+It's accessible using the following curl command:

 ```
 curl http://tyk-gateway.localhost:8080/operator-httpbin/get
 ```

-This will return the typical httpbin json response.
+This command will return the standard httpbin JSON response, verifying successful connectivity and functionality.

+Notes:
-The source CRD for this API can be found in the deployment directory `deployments/k8s-operator/data/tyk-operator/httpbin.yaml`.
+- The CRD for this API is located at `deployments/k8s-operator/data/tyk-operator/httpbin.yaml`
+- The API is deployed under the `/operator-httpbin` prefix within the Tyk Gateway instance
+- This implementation serves as a basic demonstration of the Operator's capabilities and can be customised or extended according to specific needs

 ### Creating an API

+#### 1. Apply the CRD

-Use `kubectl apply` to add API CRDs to Kubernetes.
-For example, using the provided *Hello World* CRD:
+Use `kubectl apply` to deploy a CRD YAML file representing your API definition.
+This example uses the provided `hello-world.yaml` file:

 ```
 kubectl -n tyk-demo apply -f deployments/k8s-operator/data/tyk-operator/hello-world.yaml
 ```

-You will see the response:
+Expect the response:

 ```
 apidefinition.tyk.tyk.io/hello-world created
 ```

-The CRD will be listed as a `tykapis` resource, as shown by this `kubectl` command:
+#### 2. Verify CRD Creation

+Confirm the successful deployment of the CRD using `kubectl`:

 ```
 kubectl -n tyk-demo get tykapis
 ```

-This displays both the newly created *hello world* API as well as the *httpbin example* API created by the bootstrap script:
+This should display both the newly created `hello-world` API and any existing ones (e.g. `httpbin-example`):

 ```
 NAME              DOMAIN   LISTENPATH              PROXY.TARGETURL   ENABLED   STATUS